“This was not a new work, but an old hand returning by familiar paths.”

 If You Ran the Repository

 Treat this as a confirmed credential compromise regardless of how the repository was used.
-Opening the folder in VS Code fires both tasks.json tasks simultaneously: the env pipe-to-shell task (Path 1) installs a persistent beacon in $HOME/.vscode/, and the install-root-modules task silently runs npm install, initiating the Path 2 chain that exfiltrates process.env before any output is visible.
-Running any npm command outside VS Code fires Path 2 identically.
-Either path alone is sufficient for full compromise.
+Opening the folder in a trusted VS Code workspace where automatic tasks are allowed can fire both tasks.json tasks: the env pipe-to-shell task (Path 1) installs a beacon in $HOME/.vscode/, and the install-root-modules task runs npm install, initiating the Path 2 chain that exfiltrates process.env before normal project output is visible.
+Outside VS Code, npm install triggers the prepare hook and the defined start, build, test, and eject scripts route through server/server.js.
+Either path alone is sufficient for compromise.

 - Isolate the affected machine from the network immediately.